nnethercott/nnethercott.github.io/src/content/blog/vae.md

 \end{align*}
 $$

 Our goal is to have a VAE that learns how to encode and decode samples in a sparse fashion.
 Sparse representations - or ones where a lot of information can be "zeroed out" - are nice mathematically and in a sec we'll see what that looks like with the MNIST dataset.
+Note that we can throttle the sparsity through our choice of $$p$$, where $$p$$ close to one means most of the embedding dimensions are uninformative.

 We'll also assume $$z_{i}|x \sim \mathcal{N}(\mu_{\phi}(x), \sigma^{2}_{\phi}(x))$$
 and that $$x_{i}|z \sim Be(\theta(z))$$.